aymanapatel/learning-notes/OSS/README.md

 2. Must provide source code.
 3. Must allow derived works: The whole goal of open source is collaboration.
 Without allowing works to be derived using Pull Requests, your project will not be enhanced by peers who are more experienced in the software stack.
 4. Integrity of author's code must be maintained: Need to maintain who contributed a specific piece of code.
 This includes CLA agreement.
-5. No discrimination against a person or a particular group: Open source thrives on diversity .
+5. No discrimination against a person or a particular group: Open source thrives on diversity.
 6. No discrimination against field of endevour
 7. Distribution of only one license required to secure rights.
-A LICENSE page is usually placed at the source
+A LICENSE page is usually placed at the source.
 8. License must not be speicfic to product: Product cannot be identified as Open source for a particular distribution platform.
 For example, you cannot have a package be open source for Ubuntu while it is closed-source for Mac.
 9. License must not restrict other software: This means that the license project cannot impose restrictions on other software that is distributed with licensed software.
-10. License must be techincally neutral: This means that the project can work on different platforms and there is no lock-in.
+10. License must be techincally neutral: This means that the project can work on different platforms and there is no vendor lock-in.